TheRealVSSVSSN/SunnyRP/Example_Frameworks/cfx-server-data/resources/docs.md

 - When the player successfully appears inside a vehicle (including teleports), sends `baseevents:enteredVehicle` with vehicle details and the seat occupied.
 - On exit or death while in a vehicle, triggers `baseevents:leftVehicle` with the vehicle info and seat.

-**Utility Function: `GetPedVehicleSeat`**
-- Loops through possible seats in the current vehicle to find which seat the player occupies; used to include seat index in the events.
+Uses `GetPedVehicleSeat` from `client/utils.lua` to determine which seat the player occupies.

 These messages allow server-side logic to react to vehicle entry/exit without each resource implementing its own polling.

+### client/utils.lua — Role: Client
+Defines `GetPedVehicleSeat(ped)`, returning the seat index occupied by the given ped or `-2` if not in a vehicle.
+Shared utility used by the death and vehicle checker threads.

-### server.lua — Role: Server
+### server/main.lua — Role: Server
 Registers the base event channels and provides basic logging for death events.

 **Registered Events**